 Chekhov’s extended family comes from Taganrog; he was born and went to school there; and later visited the town in 1881, 1887, 1894, 1896 and 1899.
 In his adult life, Chekhov was active in several causes to improve cultural environment of the town.
 For instance, he advocated creating a natural history museum, restoring the town library, and even advised sending local teachers to intern in an agriculture school so they can supervise works in the town gardens.
 There are more than 25 buildings and locations in Taganrog surviving to this day that are linked to various points of Chekhov’s life, his literary output, and preservation of his legacy.

 Chekhov’s family lived in this house from late 1859 to early 1861.
 Anton Chekhov was born in one of its adjoining wings in 1860.
-An exhibit was opened in the house in 1926, thus it’s the oldest Chekhov museum.
 The small house is surrounded by garden planted with cherry trees.
-Inside the house, there is a small exhibit with photographs of the elder generation of the Chekhovs, documents related to retail operations of P.Ye.Chekhov, other family items.

 The Chekhov family lived in this building from 1869 to 1874.
-P.Ye.
-Chekhov’s store and the kitchen were on the ground floor, while the family members had rooms upstairs.
-Anton Chekhov and his siblings often helped in running the store.
+Pavel Chekhov, Anton Chekhov's father, had his shop on the ground floor, while the family lived upstairs.
+Anton Chekhov and his siblings often helped in running the shop.
 His short stories Ванька, Спать хочется, Канитель, Певчие, Архиерей, Отец семейства and Тяжелые люди are influenced by these experiences.

-Chekhov lived in the house (with several other members of the family) from August 1886 up until he left for his trip to Sakhalin in April 1890.
+the first Moscow house Chekhov was able to rent for his family.
+Chekhov lived in the house from August 1886 up until he left for his trip to Sakhalin in April 1890.
 While living there, Chekhov wrote about one hundred short stories, as well as the works Степь, Скучная история and Иванов.
 Rooms on the two stories of the house, including Chekhov’s study, his bedroom, bedrooms of his siblings, and the drawing room, are restored with period details and furnishing using contemporary drawings and descriptions.
 The exhibition spanning his entire life and literary history contains a number of personal and original items, including items connected with his medical practice.

 After his return from Sakhalin, and realising he cannot afford to live in Moscow, Chekhov has purchased this estate in Melikhovo.
 He lived there from 1892 to 1899, and wrote, among other works, the plays The Seagull and Uncle Vanya.